esphome/esphome-docs/components/text_sensor/uart.rst

 Lots of devices communicate using the UART protocol.
 If you want to read lines from uart to a Text Sensor you can do so using this code example.

-Consider making the sensor internal since this could flood home-assistant state log.
-Use automations to set switch or sensor states.
+With this you can use automations or lambda to set switch or sensor states.

 .. code-block:: cpp